-typedef void (SmsInteractRequestProc)();
+typedef void (\SmsInteractRequestProc)();

 '''

 void InteractRequestProc(sms_conn, manager_data, dialog_type)

 SmsConn sms_conn;

 SmPointer manager_data;

 int dialog_type;

-sms_conn The session management connection object.

 '''

+'''

-dialog_type The type of dialog the client wishes to present to the user.
+sms_connThe session management connection object.manager_dataManager data specified when the callback was registered.dialog_typeThe type of dialog the client wishes to present to the user.

+'''

-When a client receives a "Save Yourself" message with an interact_style of SmInteractStyleErrors or SmInteractStyleAny, the client may choose to interact with the user.
+When a client receives a "Save Yourself" message with an interact\style of SmInteractStyleErrors or SmInteractStyleAny, the client may choose to interact with the user.
 Because only one client can interact with the user at a time, the client must request to interact with the user.
 The session manager should keep a queue of all clients wishing to interact.
 It should send an "Interact" message to one client at a time and wait for an "Interact Done" message before continuing with the next client.

-The dialog_type argument specifies either SmDialogError, indicating that the client wants to start an error dialog, or SmDialogNormal, meaning that the client wishes to start a nonerror dialog.
+The dialog\type argument specifies either SmDialogError, indicating that the client wants to start an error dialog, or SmDialogNormal, meaning that the client wishes to start a nonerror dialog.